Gov. Abbott terminates all air travel restrictions related to COVID-19

 The governor's office made the announcement Thursday afternoon.

-Previously, anyone who traveled into DFW Airport or Dallas Love Field was required to self-isolate for 14-days upon their arrival to Texas.
+Previously, certain travelers coming into the state through any airport— that includes Houston's Bush Intercontinental and Hobby airports— were required to self-isolate for 14-days upon their arrival to Texas

-RELATED: 'A glimpse through my eyes': WFAA's Tiffany Liou shares travel experience amid coronavirus pandemic

 This included visitors from various areas in the country that at one point had a high number of coronavirus cases, such as Atlanta, Detroit, Chicago and Miami.